 3+2

-Notice that if we press Enter in the Source pane, we get a new line.
-The code does note execute.
-In order to execute the code we press Ctrl + Enter on the line of code we want to execute.
+Notice that if we press Enter in the Source pane, we get a new line instead of running the code.
+In order to execute the code, we press Ctrl + Enter either on the single line we want to run, or on a highlighted block of code.
 We then see that code executed, along with its result in in the Console pane.

 All of the panes in RStudio have configuration options.
 For example, you can minimize/maximize a pane or resize panes by dragging the borders.
 The most important customization options for pane layout are in the View menu.
 Other options such as font sizes, colors/themes, and more are in the Tools menu under Global Options.